topeola/Logistic-regression-model/README.md

 Mortdue - Amount due on existing mortgage,
 NINQ    - Number of recent credit inquiries,
-Reason  - Debtcon = debt consolidation, HomeImp = Home Improvement, Value   - Value of Current Property,
+Reason  - Debtcon = debt consolidation, HomeImp = Home Improvement, Value   - Value of Current Property.

 The target variable is "Bad" and it is a binary variable with 2 levels where 1 = applicant defaulted on loan or is seriously delinquent and 0 = applicant paid loan.
 Approximately 20% of the the applicants in the dataset have defaulted on loans.